Blackburn Buccaneer: Royal Navy

-Following the end of the Second World War, the Royal Navy soon needed to respond to the threat posed by the rapid expansion of the Soviet Navy.
-Chief amongst Soviet naval developments in the early 1950s was the Sverdlov-class cruiser; these vessels were classifiable as light cruisers, being fast, effectively armed, and numerous.
+After the Second World War, the Royal Navy responded to the rapid expansion of the Soviet Navy.
+Chief amongst Soviet naval developments in the early 1950s was the Sverdlov-class cruiser; these vessels were classified as light cruisers, being fast, effectively armed, and numerous.
 Like the German "pocket battleships" during the Second World War, these new Soviet cruisers presented a serious threat to the merchant fleets in the Atlantic.
-To counter this threat, the Royal Navy decided not to use a new ship class of its own, but instead introduce a specialised strike aircraft employing conventional or nuclear weapons.
+The Royal Navy decided not to use a new ship class but instead introduce a specialised strike aircraft employing conventional or nuclear weapons.
 Operating from the Navy's fleet carriers, and attacking at high speed and low level, it would offer a solution to the Sverdlov problem.

 A detailed specification was issued in June 1952 as Naval Staff Requirement NA.39, calling for a two-seat aircraft with folding wings, capable of flying at 550 kn at sea level, with a combat radius of 400 nmi at low altitude, and 800 nmi at higher cruising altitudes.
 A weapons load of 8000 lb was required, including conventional bombs, the Red Beard free-fall nuclear bomb, or the Green Cheese anti-ship missile.
-Based on the requirement, the Ministry of Supply issued specification M.148T in August 1952, and the first responses were returned in February 1953.
-Blackburn's design by Barry P. Laight, Project B-103, won the tender in July 1955.
+The Ministry of Supply issued specification M.148T in August 1952, and the first responses were returned in February 1953.
+Blackburn's design by Barry Laight, Project B-103, won the tender in July 1955.
 For reasons of secrecy, the aircraft was called BNA (Blackburn Naval Aircraft) or BANA (Blackburn Advanced Naval Aircraft) in documents, leading to the nickname of "Banana Jet".
 The first prototype made its maiden flight from RAE Bedford on 30 April 1958.